tetradecane/Workaround_website/README.md

-# The Symptoms, Causes and Repairs of Apache Workarounds: An Empirical Study
+# The Symptoms, Causes, and Repairs of Workarounds in Apache Issue Trackers

 ## Project summary